SynBioDex/libSBOL/README.md

 ## Open-source Development

 We strongly encourage contributions from third-party, open-source developers.
-For tips on maintaing and updating libSBOL, please check out our GitHub Wiki.
+For tips on maintaing and updating libSBOL, please check out [the libSBOL Wiki](https://github.com/SynBioDex/libSBOL/wiki).
 Additionally, there are many Google Summer of Code projects related to libSBOL and the Synthetic Biology Open Language sponsored by the National Resource for Network Biology.
 See their [projects page](  https://github.com/nrnb/GoogleSummerOfCode/issues).

 ## Acknowledgements